cube-drone/arkham_gameslab/wasteland/epoch.md

 - The "Apartment Building" Location is put into play, in the center of the table.

 - Put the "Tent City", and "Stockpile" Emplacements in play, in the center of the table.
-Put 3 Common Salvage cards in the Stockpile for every player.

 DAY
 ---